youngleee/thesis/webshop-mf/README.md

 - **Product Details**: Shows detailed information about a specific product
 - **Shopping Cart**: Manages the user's shopping cart with real-time updates

+The backend service provides both RESTful API endpoints and WebSocket communication, with data persistence using SQLite.

 ## Key Features

 - Micro-frontend architecture using Webpack 5 Module Federation
 - Real-time communication between micro-frontends via WebSockets
+- SQLite database for persistent data storage
 - Resilient design with fallback mechanisms for offline scenarios
 - Independent development and deployment of each micro-frontend
 - Shared dependencies to reduce bundle sizes